 Schedule of Out-of-Network Meetings & Engagements

-The secretariat will manage these meetings, scheduling & attending, but all members of the executive board will be asked to contribute with network meetings to spread the word about SIN SK-AT’s good practices, successes, and opportunities.
+The EB will manage these meetings, scheduling & attending, but all members of the executive board will be asked to contribute with network meetings to spread the word about SIN SK-AT’s good practices, successes, and opportunities.

 Engagement Meeting with other EU Networks

 As we’ve demonstrated through the document, learning and exchanging with other EU Networks will be highly advantageous for SIN SK-AT.
 EU operating networks can provide useful insight on operational processes, as well as providing important territorial and market support from transnational engagement.
-It is recommended that the Secretariat profile a shortlist of EU Networks which are of both geographic and market-interest.
+It is recommended that the EB profile a shortlist of EU Networks which are of both geographic and market-interest.

 A starting list of the networks which are relevant in this regard are as follows: